samsquire/ideas2/README.md

 literate programming story introduce test case all together

 JSON PAGING write naive code in a certain way, get advanced performance characteristics

+Things written as communication protocols are easier to program and reason about.
+Concurrency too (see go and occam pi) Turn the GUI into a communication problem.